Expressive Arts Framework

 Clara House (Transitional housing)

-Columbia Park (Long-term, low-income housing)
+Columbia Park (Long-term, affordable housing)

 Hamilton Family Emergency Center (Emergency housing)

-Jones Street Apartments (Long-term, low-income housing)
+Jones Street Apartments (Long-term, affordable housing)

 St. Joseph Family Center (Transitional housing)